jnaranjom/sot_mongodb_fastapi/README.md

     - Install MongoDB Compass on a separate machine to have visualization of the Database

 ## Running the APP
+ - Clone this repo
+    - git clone git@github.com:jnaranjom/sot_mongodb_fastapi.git
+    - cd sot_mongodb_fastapi

- - Enable venv
+ - Enable venv:
+    - source venv/bin/activate

- - Start the application: `python -m uvicorn main:app --reload`
+ - Start the application: python -m uvicorn main:app --host `your-server-ip` --reload

+## Validate Access to the API

+ - Open a browser and go to http://`your-server-ip`:8000/docs to see the API documentation
+ - Go to http://`your-server-ip`:8000/api/devices to see the list of devices